-This policy commits the department to the elimination of all forms of racial discrimination in NSW Government schools.
-It applies to all NSW Public School employees and students, and has implications for each school community.
+Commits the department to the elimination of all forms of racial discrimination in NSW public schools.

 Changes since previous version